jimmykurian/Reactivities/client-app/docs/app/features/activities/form/ActivityForm/functions/default.md

 • **props**: [`Props`](../interfaces/Props.md)

-The props object containing the selected activity and the closeForm function.
+The props object containing the selected activity, the closeForm function, and the createOrEdit function.

 ## Returns